 Fluid Pinch-off and Sprays

-Fluid pinchoff is a highly challenging problem: computational techniques either break down when topological change occurs, or become highly inaccurate and miss most of the subtle dynamics.
+Fluid pinch-off is a highly challenging problem.
+Computational techniques either break down when topological change occurs or become highly inaccurate and miss most of the subtle dynamics.
 We have built a new mathematical model applicable to a host of fluid breakage issues.
-Our new approach relies on embedding the interface, the velocity, and the potential in higher dimensional implicit forms, and then solving a coupled set of PDEs which naturally transition through fluid breakup.
-Using this approach, we have been able to obtain remarkably close match with experiment, correctly computing asymptotic constants of fluid self-similarity as breakup is approached, and the resulting rapid reconfiguration due to surface capillary waves and separation into microdroplets.
+Our new approach relies on embedding the interface, the velocity, and the potential in higher dimensional implicit forms, and then solving a coupled set of PDEs that naturally transition through fluid breakup.
+Using this approach, we have been able to obtain a remarkably close match with experimental data, correctly computing asymptotic constants of fluid self-similarity as breakup is approached as well as the resulting rapid reconfiguration due to surface capillary waves and separation into microdroplets.